alexbmoreira/plex-server/README.md

 ### Wizarr

 Wizarr is used to invite people to your Plex library.
 It allows you to create a custom onboarding flow that walks new users through signing up for Plex, joining your library, and linking their account to Overseerr to request movies.

+### Arcane

+Arcane is used to monitor and manage Docker containers.
+With it I can check the status of everything I'm running and reboot remotely if necessary.